apache/camel-karavan/docs/VSCODE_HOWTO.md

-# Create and edit integration
+# How to use Karavan

 ## Create new Integration